amirtha255/amirtha255.github.io/index.md

 <p>

 I love to experiment with new technology and applying them to real-world problems.
-I believe in a inclusive world developed responsibly with tech and have contributed to organizations - QWomen India chapter, AIESEC, Engineers without Borders, and National Service Scheme, India.
+I believe in a inclusive world developed responsibly with tech.

 </p>